|Armament:||12 .50-caliber machine guns, 1 20 mm cannon, 20,000-lb bomb load|

 Our B-29 is the centerpiece of the Museum's 58th Bomb Wing Memorial exhibit.
 The 58th Bombardment Wing merits an elite place in American history having played a key role in the defeat of the Japanese Empire in World War II.
 Starting in Kansas where they tested and trained to fly the B-29, a new and unproven aircraft, to the final bombing mission against Japan, they proved their courage and dedication in the most difficult of conditions -- conquering the searing heat of India, "flying the hump" over the perilous Himalayas, operating from forward bases in China, and finally on the Pacific island of Tinian -- to defeat a fierce and determined enemy.

-Please contact if you have any information or comments on, or recollections of the Boeing B-29.
+Email if you have any information or comments on the Boeing B-29A 'Superfortress'.